At a Glance

 ✨Tip Number 4

-Research the school you're applying to and understand its ethos and values.
-Tailoring your approach to align with their mission can make a strong impression during the interview process.
+Research the school you're applying to, including its values and community involvement.
+Tailoring your approach to align with their ethos can make a strong impression during the interview process.

 We think you need these skills to ace Learning Support Assistant (LSA)